-Recently Peace Out has been selected at festivals in Kansas, Tacoma, the American Conservation Festival in West Virginia, the Reel Earth Enviromental Film Festival in New Zealand, the Environmental Film Festival in Washington DC, and was nominated for Best Feature Documentary at the Director’s Guild Awards.
+Peace Out has been selected at festivals in Kansas, Tacoma, the American Conservation Festival in West Virginia, the Reel Earth Environmental Film Festival in New Zealand, the Environmental Film Festival in Washington DC, and was nominated for Best Feature Documentary at the Director’s Guild Awards.

-Peace Out was the only film from B.C. selected for 2012 Hot Docs, North America’s largest documentary festival, where all 3 of our screenings were sold out.
-The audience response was enthusiastic — long Q&A sessions, and very good reviews
+Peace Out was the only film from B.C. selected that year for Hot Docs, North America’s largest documentary festival, where all 3 of our screenings were sold out.
+The audience response was enthusiastic, long Q&A sessions, and very good reviews

-The jury chose Peace Out to receive the ‘Special Jury Award — Canadian Feature’ which includes a cash prize.
-This award is one of only seven given out to films in the program of 189 films that screened to this year’s record-breaking audience of over 165,000 attendees.
+The jury chose Peace Out to receive the ‘Special Jury Award which included a generous cash prize.
+This award is one of only a few given out to films in the program of 189 films that screened to this year’s record-breaking audience of over 165,000 attendees.

-RED DEER PRESS chose the occasion to make official the announcement that they’re publishing our new book - Peace Out.
+RED DEER PRESS chose the occasion to make official the announcement that they’ve publishing CW's new book - Peace Out.